craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 Mauls are *two-handed* and *very heavy*.
 Once per rest, you may use this weapon's special ability; **Bash**.

 #### Carved Staff
+Carved Staves are simple and elegant weapons, typically carved from the branch of a sturdy wood, they are most effectively used by a skilled fighter.
+Carved Staves deal 1d6 bludgeoning damage.

+Carved Staves are *versatile (d8)* and *long*.

 #### Capped Staff

 ##### Blades